tombryson/TicTacToe/README.md

 Any Modern Browser

-## Usage
+## Gameplay
-Begin by clicking on the 3x3 matrix to make either a knot or a cross on the clicked cell.
+- Begin by clicking on the 3x3 matrix to make either a knot or a cross on the clicked cell.
-The aim of the game is to achieve three moves in a row before your opponent does.
+- The aim of the game is to achieve three moves in a row before your opponent does.
-On game end, click to reset the board or restart the scoring for both players.
+- On game end, click to reset the board or restart the scoring for both players.

 ## Project Status